netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 *@attrset geo @attr 1=1016 the*

+- @attr 1=1016 means that we are doing a search on any field in the metadata record

 A more sophisticated search on a bounding box might be formulated as:

 *@attrset geo @attr 1=2060 @attr 4=201 @attr 2=7 "-36.8262 142.6465 -44.3848 151.2598"*